 Marvel Super Hero Adventure Game using the Saga system.
 The game uses a fixed deck of 96 action cards featuring five suits (Strength, Willpower, Intelligence, Agility, and Doom!) with values from 1-10 arranged in a bell curve; there are way more 5s in the deck than there are 1s or 10s.

-Anyway, since a big part of play is the manipulation of cards, I've used Roll20.net to emulate a real table top, not some cut-rate video game.
+Anyway, since a big part of play is the manipulation of cards, I've used Roll20.net to emulate a real tabletop, not some cut-rate video game.
 That means I made the deck of cards, created play mats with table space for each player, allowed everyone to manipulate cards, have used photos and hand-drawn maps as handouts, etc.

 Surprisingly, I have found the experience almost more immersive and fun than games that use all the Roll20 bells and whistles.
 Here are my take-aways, aimed at people who want their online games to feel more like their in-person games:

-Top-down full-color maps and tokens aren't any more immersive than theater of the mind.
-They ARE more inherently visual, but they subvert player attempts to imagine the environment and retard the use of other sensory data.
+Top-down full-color maps and tokens aren't necessarily more immersive than theater of the mind.
+Maps are more inherently visual, but they can subvert player attempts to imagine the environment and/or make it more two-dimensional than it really is.
 GMs often use the maps as a crutch and fail to describe the environment in detail.
 (Since there's no reason to tell you that there is a narrow alley to your left, perhaps they forget to tell you that it smells strongly of urine and rotting flesh.)
-The more basic the map, the more players will have to imagine -- and that's a good thing.
 Try hand-drawing your maps and then taking a photo or scanning them in.
 Just like you would at the table.
 Or use a pen tool to create quick, sketched-out diagrams.
-Another cool thing I would like to try is actually setting up some terrain (e.g. home-made styrofoam hills or Dwarven Forge stuff) then taking pics of it and throwing those onto Roll20.
-I've seen
+These kinds of basic maps

 Matt Finch actually move miniatures around terrain on-camera for his players, which ignores the suggestion above but is super cool none-the-less.